The Hermitage, Queensland: Education

-There are no schools in The Hermitage; the nearest government schools are in Warwick.
+There are no schools in The Hermitage.
+The nearest government primary schools are Warwick East State School in Warwick to the west and Yangan State School in Yangan to the east.
+The nearest government secondary school is Warwick State High School, also in Warwick.
+There are also a number of non-government schools in Warwick.

 Amenities

 The Hermitage-Yangan branch of the Queensland Country Women's Association has its rooms at 589 Warwick Yangan Road.

 Facilities

 The Queensland Government operates the Hermitage Research Facility at 604 Warwick Yangan Road.
 It occupies 228 ha with a variety of soil types.
 Research areas include plant breeding, drought tolerance, and disease screening.
 The crops researched include barley, sorghum, chickpeas and mungbeans.